onflow/docs/docs/community-resources/developer-portal/index.md

 ## SEO

 Basic SEO metadata can be included in markdown `frontmatter`.
-The Developer Portal supports `title` and `description` metadata.
+The Flow Docs supports `title` and `description` metadata.
 If none is provided, a default will be applied.

 Example `frontmatter`: